 It’s crucial to track the effectiveness of your remote training for many reasons.
-To see whether your employees are absorbing the material, determine which courses and tops are most popular and which ones need improving or replacing.
+It helps you understand whether your employees are absorbing the material, determine which courses and trainings are most successful and which ones need improving or replacing.

 Once you know what works and what doesn’t, you can start improving and streamlining your process and boost its effectiveness.

 To give your employees more flexibility, you might consider making parts of the remote training self-paced.
 That means you give them an overall completion date, and they choose when to work through it to suit their schedule and preferred way of learning.

 However, if you are going to make parts of the training self-paced, it’s crucial to establish a timeline with learners, so they have something to work toward.
 It can also be helpful to encourage them to regularly block out time in their calendar to dedicate to training.

 Gamification is a brilliant way to improve interactivity, engagement, and motivation with your learners and help eliminate distraction.